lsst-dm/docker-scipipe/README.md

 - lsstdm/scipipe-base:7
 - lsstdm/scipipe-base:8

-The Dockerhub repo is set up to automatically build this images from this git repo.
+The Dockerhub repo is set up to automatically build these images from this git repo.